 After this grand speech, Zobek tells Gabriel that he was but a puppet, and that he served his master well.
 Gabriel did many terrible, sinful things during his quest and because God can't forgive him, he'll be banished to hell for eternity.
 Zobek zaps Gabriel to death and stands laughing as the final Lord possesses the mask and ultimate power.
 Suddenly a voice booms from the sky telling Zobek that he's not respecting the agreement and that he's out of line.
 Zobek is lit on fire and burns to death.
 Through the ashes emerges Satan himself, who picks up the God Mask.
 Satan has been wanting to take revenge on God who banished him and he finally has that chance.
 He's the one who's behind the entire thing, Zobek was just a puppet.

 Gabriel is in limbo where thousands of spirits fly around him, ready to take him to the afterlife.
 Marie's ghost appears, telling all the spirits to back off, that if Gabriel dies than all hope is lost.
 The spirits agree and decide to give life back to Gabriel.
 Gabriel rises and confronts Satan.
-Satan explains that their is no point on fighting since Gabriel is going to hell one way or another because of the evil deeds he has committed.
+Satan explains that there is no point on fighting since Gabriel is going to hell one way or another because of the evil deeds he has committed.
 Gabriel replies that God is great and that he only has to ask for forgiveness and God will welcome him with open arms.
 Satan denies this, telling him that God does not love him since he's abandoned him.
 Gabriel knows this is false as he now possesses powers given to him by God.
 Satan, now wearing the God Mask, and Gabriel clash in an epic battle.

 As the battle rages on, Satan begins to realize that Belmont has the power of a God.
 Belmont uses all the powers he has and beats Satan with his own fists.
 However, Satan is able to stab Gabriel with his spear.
 This does nothing to Gabriel who simply takes it out.
 He then takes Satan in a choke hold.
-As Satan begins to realize that the battle is lost, he keeps on trying to convince that God doesn't care about humankind anymore.
+As Satan begins to realize that the battle is lost, he keeps on trying to convince Gabriel that God doesn't care about humankind anymore.
 Gabriel says that God's love is great and that He'd never abandon them.
 All of Belmont's godly powers unleash themselves and obliterate Satan.
 Exhausted, Gabriel falls to the ground as trapped spirits begin making their way towards the heavens.

 Marie's ghost appears once again.
 Gabriel begs for forgiveness to which she tells him that he's done well.
 Unfortunately, she too had lied to him: she can not be brought back to life.
 All hope leaves Gabriel's body and he wishes to die so he can be with her.
 Marie requests that he stay alive, as he deserves to.
 Still believing that the God Mask can bring the dead back, Gabriel wears it and he does indeed see his Marie as though she is living.
 But when he takes it off, she's a spirit again.
 This reveals that the God Mask was merely a tool to see the dead, bringing them back in a visual form.
 However, what is dead is dead.
 Marie flies off, telling Gabriel she loves him.
 Claudia appears for a brief instance, showing Gabriel that she forgives him.
 Belmont is left standing there as the camera pans onto the devil mask.